wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 can monopolize the CPU resource by never completing.
 This scenario can essentially turn into a DoS and is fatal to the entire system.

+To address the first flaw, the paper proposes that type-safe and statically checked languages, such as Rust, be used to implement the microservice module.
+Rust performs compile-time pointer checks to ensure that all memory references are valid and will not cause system crash or access data that is not supposed to be accessed.